DESERT ROSES IN TWO VARIANTS

 Steps

-• In a large bowl, work the soft butter with a wooden spoon along with the sugar and pinch of salt, until you obtain a mixture with the consistency of an ointment.
+• In a large bowl, work the soft butter with a wooden spoon along with the sugar and a pinch of salt, until you get a mixture with a consistency similar to an ointment.
 Then also add the vanilla extract (fig. 1).

 • Work for another minute, then incorporate the egg and let it absorb with the help of a hand whisk (fig. 2).